 The rifle is in the full-cock position when the hammer is all the way to the rear (Figure 2).
+When the hammer is in the full-cock position, the inertia firing pin is positioned to the rear until it is struck by a forcible blow from the forward motion of the hammer.
 There are two ways by which the hammer can be placed in this position:

+The full-cock position.

-- 1 When the lever is cycled, the rearward movement of the bolt will move the hammer to the full-cock position. - 2 The hammer may also be manually placed at full-cock by pulling it rearward with the thumb until it engages the full-cock notch.
+• The hammer may also be manually placed at full-cock by pulling it rearward with the thumb until it engages the full-cock notch.

-HALF-COCK POSITION
+HAIF-COCK POSITION

-ALWAYS KEEP THE MUZZLE POINTED IN A SAFE DIRECTION AND THE HAMMER IN THE FOLDED POSITION AND YOUR FINGERS OFF THE TRIGGER, EVEN IF YOU ARE CERTAIN THE RIFLE IS UNLOADED.
+ALWAYS KEEP THE MUZZLE POINTED IN A SAFE DIRECTION, THE HAMMER IN THE FOLDED POSITION AND YOUR FINGERS OFF THE TRIGGER, EVEN IF YOU ARE CERTAIN THE RIFLE IS UNLOADED.